RadoslavTsvetanov/DockerByTheGo/sandboxer/readme.md

 # Why

 - i needed something lightweight since i am monitoring a single file/ process and its subprocesses and threads so i dont need to run full blown edr inside docker

 - i needed something compatible with docker, due to the nature of docker to be lightweight, fast and compact most tools dont run splendidly         or at all in docker

 - i needed something customazible but easy to write most edrs either provide either too robust (picture 1) way of writing rules or too inflexible since most provide a pseudo boolean language so i dcided its best to use regexing alongside this pseudo boolean dsl which is a widely adpoted dsl (the result i am trying to achieve is more or less the below picture which is the implementation in burp suite which i have enjoyed working with)

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.matthewsetter.com%2Fimages%2Fposts%2Fburp-intercept-client-request.png&f=1&nofb=1&ipt=125d6ca56e02a0520fd7ef00281b4f41169d2e9a5e128521fa59d0f46f59459a&ipo=images"/>

 # How

+# Design choices

+## Why rust

+- its low level e.g. i can directly modify registers and is very importnat

+- it is argueably the safest language on the low level space which is important when implementing something which we wouldnt want vulns in

+- it is a modern language and it has way better developer experience

 # Tech i took inspiration from
 - burp suite for the custom pseudo boolean lang